NarezIn/Shared_Notebook/README.md

 # Shared_Notebook
-A webapp that is like a notebook and notes can be written and seen by everyone.
+A webapp that is like a notebook.
+Everyone can write notes and one's notes can be seen by everyone else.

+Currently adding more functionalities.